Chamber Committees and Volunteers

 Policy Development Committee

 The Policy Development Committee, works closely with the Policy & Research Manager and the board of directors and serves four primary functions: (1) to articulate and consolidate the chamber’s policy positions that have been developed informally; (2) to produce new policy positions for the board of directors and the chamber’s advocacy committees to communicate to various levels of government; and (3) to produce nationally-focused policy resolutions for submission to the Canadian Chamber of Commerce; and (4) to review policy resolutions submitted to the Canadian chamber by other chambers of commerce.
-In September 2018, the committee was able to pass two policy resolutions at the national chamber conference, one titled “Attracting and Retaining International Students Through Canadian Work Experience” was accepted by 100% % delegates and the other, titled “Accelerate the Twinning of Highway 185” was approved by 86%.
+In September 2019, the committee submitted or sponsored the following resolutions that were passed by delegates at the CCC annual conference:

 New Member Welcome Committee